Home

 How did it start?

-I started this project at Rupert, Vilnius, where I joined the symposium 𝘌𝘈𝘙𝘛𝘏 𝘉𝘖𝘕𝘋𝘚 with the site-specific live performance OAKBallZ and EELSkin, in which I voice the anger and desolation of the wetlands and swamps that are historically and currently drained, polluted and mistreated.
+I started this project at Rupert, Vilnius, in 2023, where I joined the symposium 𝘌𝘈𝘙𝘛𝘏 𝘉𝘖𝘕𝘋𝘚 with the site-specific live performance OAKBallZ and EELSkin, in which I voice the anger and desolation of the wetlands and swamps that are historically and currently drained, polluted and mistreated.

 I had so much fun creating the silk cape with natural dyes made of Oak gall balls, plants foraged at an Amsterdam cruising area, and rust dyes made of old discarded bike parts.
 I graffitied this cape-canvas with my new airbrush to create some symbols and eco-activist logos reminiscent of my drawing series.
 In the live ritual I gave it my all with a vocal prayer to remind us of the wetlands goddesses we once worshipped.
-It is imspiring me to make sculptures and investigate more materials to be crafted together.
+It is inspiring me to make sculptures and investigate more materials to be crafted together.

 My performance in Rupert.
 I am standing in the installation Murky Medicine Swamp, wearing the cape I made with natural dyes from Dutch queer swamp-y areas.